12 Tips for Increasing the Efficiency and Functionality of Your Ecommerce Business

-Progressive Web Apps (PWAs), which use regular Internet technology but deliver an app-like experience in a mobile or desktop Web browser, have become more popular among eCommerce sites.
+Progressive web apps (PWAs) use regular internet technology but deliver an app-like experience in a mobile or desktop web browser and have become more popular among eCommerce sites.
 PWAs are easier to maintain than mobile apps, making them more accessible to SMEs that don't have the financial resources and manpower for IT development.
 Oftentimes, SMEs can't justify the effort to build a mobile app that's difficult to find in crowded app stores.

-Intelligent commerce relies on the latest artificial intelligence (AI) and machine learning (ML) technologies to improve website functionality.
-More eCommerce businesses are adopting these innovations to make their websites more dynamic.
+Intelligent commerce relies on the latest artificial intelligence (AI) and machine learning technologies to improve website functionality.
+More eCommerce businesses are making their websites more dynamic with these innovations.

-These innovations have become more accessible to SMEs, giving them stronger footing to compete with bigger rivals.
+These innovations have become more accessible to SMEs, giving them a stronger footing on which to compete with bigger rivals.
 Supplementing data-driven eCommerce initiatives with AI is becoming an important way to satisfy the need for the personalization of eCommerce experiences.

 Customers who routinely drop off during checkout may indicate that the process is creating too much friction and needs to be redesigned.

 5. Integrate your back-end

 A key part of improving front-end operations is connecting them with back-end support, giving customers greater visibility into product inventories online.
 That helps to manage their expectations and increases the likelihood they'll be satisfied with a final purchase.
 Improved customer satisfaction helps to cut down on product returns that are costly to restock.